Tips for Getting Started

 If you’re just starting out with Keto, it may seem a little overwhelming.
 Here are a couple of helpful resources that may help you as you begin to re-think what you have in your kitchen and learn to shop for your new way of eating.

-- Cole’s book Ketotarian: The (Mostly) Plant-Based Plan to Burn Fat, Boost Your Energy, Crush Your Cravings, and Calm Inflammation will be released on August 28th.
-In it, he combines “the best of plant-based diets with the best of keto into an easy-to-follow real food plan for boosting your health.”
-It’s available for pre-order now on Amazon.
+- Dr. Cole’s book Ketotarian: The (Mostly) Plant-Based Plan to Burn Fat, Boost Your Energy, Crush Your Cravings, and Calm Inflammation combines “the best of plant-based diets with the best of keto into an easy-to-follow real food plan for boosting your health.”

 - Order Keto meal kits and fully prepared meals online.
 Green Chef, KetoFridge, diettogo, Ketoned Bodies, True Fare and factor75 are some of these.
 With the fully prepared meals, some offer frozen, others offer fresh in cooler bags.
 If that’s something that’s important to you, you’ll want to read carefully to see which you prefer.

 Dr. Cole says that if done correctly, you should be able to thrive on the Keto Diet diet indefinitely.
-Of course, every person’s health case is different, so again, it’s important to remember to work with your doctor who can monitor your progress and make any adjustments as needed.
+Of course, every person’s situation is different, so again, it’s important to remember to work with your doctor who can monitor your progress and make any adjustments as needed.